lizhiqi49/PPI-predictor/README.md

 ### Overview

 This is a simple graph convolutional network (GCN) to predict the protein-protein interactions.
 There are 2 datasets: a large one and a small one.
-The useful informations in the dataset are only known protein-protein interactions and the bioinformatic database query of proteins.
-Since crawling more informations from the database is troublesome, in this project, I want to predict PPIs with only there known interaction relationships, so GCN is utilized.
+The useful information in the dataset are only known protein-protein interactions and the bioinformatic database query of proteins.
+Since crawling more information from the public database is troublesome, in this project, I want to predict PPIs with only their known interaction relationships, so GCN is utilized.